East End Food Co-op accepts SNAP/Access.

 How does ACCESS work for SNAP beneficiaries?

 All SNAP beneficiaries in the state of Pennsylvania are given an ACCESS card, which enables household residents to use their benefits through the EBT (Electronic Benefit Transfer) system.
-At time of purchase, the beneficiary will swipe their ACCESS card and enter their PIN number (a unique personal identification number known only by the card holder).
-The SNAP funds will then be deducted from the appropriate account to pay for SNAP eligible items.
-If insufficient funds exist in the account, the transaction will not complete.
+At the time of purchase, the beneficiary will swipe their ACCESS card and enter their PIN number (a unique personal identification number known only by the cardholder).
+The SNAP funds will then be deducted from the appropriate account to pay for SNAP-eligible items.
+If insufficient funds exist in the account, the transaction will not be completed.

 Do I qualify for SNAP?

 Eligibility for SNAP benefits is determined by several factors.
 The best way to see if you qualify is to apply.

 You can apply online using the State of Pennsylvania’s COMPASS website at www.compass.state.pa.us.
 You may also apply by sending an application (which can be downloaded and printed from the COMPASS website) to your local county public assistance office.